Backflow Incense Cone Burner - MOUNTAIN BRIDGE (Medium)

-Your backflow cone sits on a stable metal plate near the top and rear of the burner, allowing the smoke from the cone to travel downwards over the mountain like a waterfall and into a 'stream' that runs beneath the bridge to spill into the lake below.
+Your backflow cone sits on a stable metal plate (some have a flat platform instead of the metal plate) near the top and rear of the burner, allowing the smoke from the cone to travel downwards over the mountain like a waterfall and into a 'stream' that runs beneath the bridge to spill into the lake below.

 A very serene and peaceful setting perfectly suited to meditation, yoga or general relaxation.